filippobottega/ShareFix/README.md

 A: reguild bindings of all interfaces

-A..N: select an interface for witch you need to rebuild the registry bindings
+1..N: select an interface for witch you need to rebuild the registry bindings

 If you select A the program wll ask you if you want to delete the old values before adding new ones.